-- Meet with 1st year students for introductions and breakfast get together. - Assist with tours of the facility. - Help new students to become familiar with resources such as cafeteria and HR Department.

-- During orientation period, review the location of fire/safety equipment with new students and refresh your knowledge. - Act as a positive role model. - Encourage new students to show initiative during clinical assignments. - Share knowledge and experience, thereby improving your own understanding of information.
+- Meet with 1st year students for introductions - Assist with tours of the facility. - Help new students to become familiar with resources such as cafeteria and HR Department. - During orientation period, review the location of fire/safety equipment with new students and refresh knowledge. - Act as a positive role model. - Encourage new students to show initiative during clinical assignments. - Share knowledge and experience, thereby improving one's own understanding of information.